The Spider – INTJ

 – Bill Gates

-The Spider’s gift is their ability to integrate a myriad of disparate, even discordant, ideas into a harmonious web of synchronicity, an elegantly practical, working system that solves an existing problem or fulfills a foreseeable need.
-For a Spider, the beauty of the design lies in its tangible efficiency, a strong departure from the other Smith designers, the fanciful Chimpanzee and speculative Owl.
-The Spider’s plan is always to minimize input and maximize output in a way that can be easily incorporated into the general operations of the company or institution they work for.
+The Spider’s gift is their ability to integrate a myriad of disparate, even discordant, ideas into a harmonious web of synchronicity, an elegantly practical, working system that solves an existing problem or fulfills a foreseeable need… Preorder The Power of Personality to learn more!

 12 Comments